andechen/EC440/2. Threading Library/README.md

 # <ins>Project 2: Threading Library</ins>

 The main deliverable for this project is a basic thread system for Linux.
 In the lectures, we learned that threads are independent units of execution that run (virtually) in parallel in the address space of a single process.
 As a result, they share the same heap memory, open files (file descriptors), process identifier, etc. Each thread has its own context, which consists of a set of CPU registers and a stack.
 The thread subsystem provides a set of library functions that applications may use to create, start and terminate threads, and manipulate them in various ways.

 The most well-known and widespread standard that specifies a set of interfaces for multi-threaded programming on Unix-style operating systems is called POSIX threads (or pthreads).
 Note that pthreads merely prescribes the interface of the threading functionality.
-The implementation of that interface can exist in user-space, take advantage of kernel-mode threads (if provided by the operating system), or mix the two approaches.
-In this project, you will implement a small subset of the pthread API exclusively in user-mode.
+The implementation of that interface can exist in user-space, take advantage of kernel-mode threads (if provided by the operating system), or mix the two approaches. <ins>In this project</ins>, you will implement a small subset of the pthread API exclusively in user-mode.
 In particular, we aim to implement the following three functions from the pthread interface in user mode on Linux (prototypes and explanations partially taken from the respective man pages)

-### Functions to Implement
+### <ins>Functions to Implement:</ins>

     int pthread_create(
         pthread_t *thread,